 In 2024, China produced 93.2% of the world's polysilicon, 96.6% of its silicon wafers, 92.3% of its PV cells, and 86.4% of its finished solar modules.
 These are not rounding-error leads.
-At every stage of the solar supply chain, from raw material to finished panel, Chinese manufacturers hold shares that would trigger antitrust scrutiny in any other industry.
+At every stage of the solar supply chain, from raw material to finished panel, Chinese manufacturers hold shares that create a strategic concentration risk for the rest of the world.

-Yet here is the paradox: in Q1 2026, the 22 largest Chinese PV firms posted combined losses of CNY 10.5 billion ($1.5 billion).
+Yet here is the 2026 paradox: the same dominance is no longer comfortably profitable.
+In Q1 2026, the 22 largest Chinese PV firms posted combined losses of CNY 10.5 billion ($1.5 billion).
 Tongwei, LONGi, and TCL Zhonghuan logged their tenth consecutive quarter in the red.
-Module prices have fallen so far that the industry is hemorrhaging money even as it ships record volumes.
+Module prices fell so far that the industry started hemorrhaging money even as it shipped record volumes.

-China didn't just win solar manufacturing.
+China did not just win solar manufacturing.
 It won so decisively that the victory is now eating itself.
-Understanding how that happened — and what it means for the rest of the world — requires looking past the headline market-share numbers to the flywheel that made them inevitable.
+Understanding what happens next requires looking past the headline market-share numbers to the flywheel that made dominance possible, the overcapacity crisis that made it painful, and the policy shift now trying to force consolidation.

 The Numbers: Supply Chain Dominance by Stage